Venomous

 Rinkhals

-The rinkhals, also known as the ringhals or ring-necked spitting cobra, is a nocturnal, solitary species.
-It is highly venomous and is the only species in its genus.
+The rinkhals, also known as the ringhals or ring-necked spitting cobra, is a highly venomous snake and is the only species in its monotypic genus, ‘Hemachatus‘.
+Their name is an Afrikaans word that translates to ‘ring neck’.
+Their name is given due to the pale bands on their throat.

 Despite some similarities, rinkhals is not a true cobra because it belongs to a separate genus.
 In contrast, true cobras, such as the Indian and Egyptian cobras, belong to the Naja genus.